is8ac/isaacleonard.com/content/contact.md

 [Github](https://github.com/is8ac)

-I do not use Facebook, Twitter, or others not mentioned here.
+I do not use Facebook, Twitter, or others social media mentioned here.

 ## PGP
 My PGP pub key is [here](/pgp.asc).
-This key is on all three of my main devises.
+This key is on all three of my main devices.
-This sacrificing some security for convenience.
+This sacrifices some security for convenience.

 Fingerprint: `3F1D 1C0E 531A D606 177B 7C44 613A CDA8 1740 479A`